 Pedro Murals . . .
 Working People's Art

 Two murals at Dana cover walls at the north and south ends of the school's cafeteria.
 Both bear the signature of the artist Adrien Machefert and the date 1939.
 The Dana murals portray early San Pedro and its harbor activity.
 Is that Richard Henry Dana, Jr. who balances the hides on his shoulders?
-Early San Pedro residents, including a sizable Indian population, work beside sailors at the waterfront.
-Cafeteria manager Shirley Guff, who has been at the school sixteen years, feels that many of the faces on the figures in Machefert's paintings resemble those of students she has seen at Dana.
+Early San Pedro residents, including a sizable Native American population, work beside sailors at the waterfront.
+Former cafeteria manager Shirley Guff, who had been at the school sixteen years, feels that many of the faces on the figures in Machefert's paintings resemble those of students she has seen at Dana.
 The art work casts a spell of its own, she points out.
 The murals are the first thing former students want to look at when they return to visit the school.
 Today these San Pedro murals remain for an audience of students and passers-by a people's art elevating the role of labor and public employment and serving as a reminder of an earlier time of economic hardship.

 Our DANA MIDDLE SCHOOL is the perfect environment to discover the world!